The country's coronavirus death toll surpasses 50,000 as a few states relax restrictions Friday - Local News 8

 ‘Weeks to months’ away from effective treatment

-“Everyone in the world wants to know which drugs, which medications are going to work, which medications are going to save lives,” Van Kerkhove said.
-“Unfortunately, right now, we don’t have any evidence one works, yet.”

-It’s critical that the studies are done and done well, Van Kerkhove said.

-The results, she added, “can’t come soon enough.”
-But the world is “weeks to months” from knowing what works.
+But the world is “weeks to months” from knowing what works, Van Kerkhove said.

-The rapid efforts are similar to the ones who were taken by the experts who helped developed tests for the virus.
-Those types of tests, that typically take years to develop, are being created in weeks, US Food and Drug Commissioner Dr. Stephen Hahn said.

-He said the FDA is continuously adjusting its criteria to make sure the tests they approve are accurate and reliable.
+Other experts warned Friday that coronavirus antibodies would not be a license to stop physical distancing — partly because not enough is known about whether or to what extent the antibodies offer immunity.

+“We do not know whether or not patients who have these antibodies are still at risk of reinfection with Covid-19,” Dr. Mary Hayden, spokeswoman for Infectious Diseases Society of America and chief of Rush University Medical Center’s infectious diseases division, said Friday.

 CORRECTION: This story has been updated to correct the age of the man who died February 17.
 He was 69.